nick-howson/recipe-thing/_recipes/shrimp_and_angel_hair_pasta.md

 cooktime: 10
 cookunits: minutes
 serves: 4
-tags: []
+tags:
----
-#Ingedients
+ingredients: |
+ #Ingredients
  * Juice of one lemon, divided
  * Lemon zest
  * 1 tsp dried oregano
  * 20 medium shrimp, tail on
  * &frac12; jar roasted red peppers
  * 8-ounces angel hair pasta
  * 1 cup peas
  * Freshly ground black pepper
+---
 #Directions
 1. Combine lemon zest, and half the lemon juice in a dish.
 Add shrimp and marinate for 10 minutes.
 Chop red peppers and put to one side.
 Place a large pot of water on to boil for the pasta.